mongodb/specifications/source/max-staleness/max-staleness-tests.rst

 (This test is as lenient as possible, while still testing that the driver parses lastWriteDate and converts it to an appropriate unit.)

+..
+[1] This ensures the next insert occurs at least one second after server selection (another write may have occurred from the noop writer just before server selection if mongod was configured with periodicNoopIntervalSecs=1).

 Absent lastWriteDate
 --------------------